Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 - **Steve Slevinski Value** — the immediate operational-value deck focused on DMS, workflow support, code, structure, and repository delivery
 - **Data Management and Sharing Plan** — the most detailed workflow deck explaining the messy middle from project systems to repository delivery
 - **Sutton SignWriting Infrastructure Initiative** — the longer-horizon infrastructure deck focused on existing global value, current fragility, and the case for durable institutional stewardship
+- **Infrastructure Core and Philanthropy** — the philanthropic and development-facing deck focused on establishing a durable institutional core for staffing, continuity, and global coordination
+- **Relevant Precedents and Institutional Pathways** — the precedent-focused deck showing how comparable university, archive, and sign-language models support the Iowa path

 ## Series role